Textbooks and Course Materials

 Office 365 is required for a number of graduate level courses.
 It’s available to you for FREE on up to five devices with your Schulich e-mail address!
 For full details and instructions, click below.

-We hope this helps you get a jump start on assembling your course materials for Fall Term!
+We hope this helps you get a jump start on assembling your course materials for the term ahead!